 Will Catalog Viewer ever include other perils?

 Yes.
-Additional perils will be included in subsequent releases, likely beginning with earthquake.
+Additional perils will be included in subsequent releases, likely beginning with wildfire and earthquake.

-Hurricane advisories issued by the National Hurricane Center will be available in Catalog Viewer as a layer to help visualize a hurricane’s track in near real time.
-New advisories will become available in Catalog Viewer shortly after the National Hurricane Center publishes them.
+Catalog Viewer currently includes two sources of real-time data.
+Exclusively for the U.S., Tropical Cyclone Advisories issued by the National Hurricane Center (NHC) will be available in Catalog Viewer as a map layer to help visualize a hurricane’s track in near real time.
+Shortly after a Tropical Cyclone Advisory on a storm is published by the NHC, it will become available in Catalog Viewer.

 Can we export the event’s data?